-- The State will endeavor to negotiate the scope of work and budget for managing the project development and design with the entity that submitted the proposal abstract, which will become part of a contractual agreement.
-This agreement would be similar to the grant agreements used to implement approved grant projects in the past.
-This negotiation process will likely result in modifying some of the proposal aspects and ideas contained in the abstract.
-For example, as the aquatic resources restoration plan contained in Section 3 notes, some stream reconstruction projects may not be constructed as proposed based on further evaluation and peer review recommendations. - Consistent with past guidance approved by the Trustee Restoration Council, the project management activities will be capped at \$25,000 or 5% of the total estimated project development and design costs, whichever is less. - Depending on the outcome of this negotiation process, the State may coordinate and contract with other non-profit or government entities, or competitively-procured contracted consultants, as needed, for managing project development and design or related activities. - The partnering entities will be funded and responsible for general management of the project development and design activities.
+- Consistent with past guidance approved by the Trustee Restoration Council, the project administration activities will be capped at 5% of the total estimated project development and design costs, whichever is less. - The State may coordinate and contract with government entities or landowners, or competitively-procured contracted consultants and non-profits, as needed, for managing project development and design or related activities.
+All services to the State under the Restoration Plans, including subcontractors, engineering, non-construction services, and construction services, will be competitively procured consistent with State law. - Where consistent with state procurement requirements, the partnering entities will be funded and responsible for general management of the project development and design activities.
 Many of these entities indicated the possibility or likelihood of matching funds in their abstracts.
-As part of the project development efforts, opportunities to obtain matching funds for the full project should be pursued to increase the project's cost-effectiveness.
+As part of the project development efforts, opportunities to obtain matching funds for the full project should be pursued to increase the project's costeffectiveness.